ROCK-SE/Bridge/README.md

-# LLM for Dependency Update
+# Bridge: Towards Automatically Mining Large-Scale API Mappings and Update Instances in Library Update

 ## Benchmark Construction
 1. Refer to the `Benchmark Construction` section in the [INSTALL.md](./INSTALL.md) to setup environment for this step.